brownman/do_for_others_first/README.md

 Do for others first
 ===
-- A framework making the shell life easier by utilizing gui tools
+- A framework for making the shell life easier by utilizing GUI tools